Care Environment

 Dementia-specific care environments

 Creating environments tailored for people living with dementia helps reduce confusion, agitation, and emotional distress.
 Dementia-friendly environments emphasise features such as clear and simple signage, contrasting colours, and unobstructed pathways to assist navigation and promote independence.
-[9] These designs also integrate lighting that mimics natural rhythms to support circadian alignment, reduce disorientation, and foster a calming atmosphere.
-[2,7] Additionally, the use of multiple light sources, such as task lighting and dimmable fixtures, provides flexibility for various activities and enhances comfort.
-[1,8]
+[10]

 Personalised environments that include culturally meaningful items, familiar objects, and homelike designs enhance identity and emotional security.
 This is particularly important at the end of life, as personal touches can help individuals feel connected and supported.
 [3] Flexible spaces that balance privacy with social opportunities, such as quiet rooms adjacent to communal areas, cater to diverse needs and improve overall quality of life for people living with dementia and their carers.
-[4,11] Providing seating arrangements that encourage group interaction while allowing for personal space offers further support for individual preferences.
-[8,12]
+[4,11]

 Cultural considerations

-Culturally-inclusive care environments enhance the experiences of people with life-limiting illnesses and their families.
+Culturally inclusive care environments enhance the experiences of people with life-limiting illnesses and their families.
 For Aboriginal and Torres Strait Islander peoples, incorporating traditional practices, such as smoking ceremonies, storytelling, and access to Elders, supports emotional and spiritual well-being by maintaining a connection to culture.
-[13] Outdoor spaces with native plants provide opportunities for connection to Country, which is often a central element of healing and comfort in palliative care.
-[12] In home care settings, facilitating cultural rituals and connecting people to community resources, including cultural healers, helps to align care with their values and traditions.
-[13,14] For multicultural populations, residential aged care homes benefit from spaces designed for family gatherings and private rituals, while culturally appropriate design elements, such as religious symbols and familiar objects, can foster comfort and belonging.
+[12] Outdoor spaces with native plants provide opportunities for connection to Country, which is often a central element of healing and comfort in palliative care.
+[13] In home care settings, facilitating cultural rituals and connecting people to community resources, including cultural healers, helps to align care with their values and traditions.
+[12,14] For multicultural populations, residential aged care homes may benefit from spaces designed for family gatherings and private rituals, while culturally appropriate design elements, such as religious symbols and familiar objects, can foster comfort and belonging.
 Personalised environments in home care also help maintain dignity and support cultural identity.
 [15,16]

 Effective communication and culturally informed training are important for delivering sensitive care across both settings.
 Multilingual signage and interpreter services help bridge communication gaps, especially in residential aged care homes with culturally and linguistically diverse (CALD) populations.
 [14] Co-designing care plans with families and involving cultural leaders can assist in ensuring care practices reflect residents’ values, including beliefs about autonomy and family roles.
 [14] In home care, collaboration with community organisations can provide access to resources that uphold cultural practices, such as support for rituals or ceremonies.
 Addressing barriers like limited resources or staff training requires strong partnerships with cultural organisations and ongoing education for staff.
 [12,13]